Things to Think About in Your First Year

 Last day of Term 1 classes for most faculties.

 December 5 - 20, 2017

 The final exam period runs from Dec 5 to Dec 20.

 Consider the impact of the course and take appropriate steps going forward.

 Hear from inspiring speakers and attend interactive workshops while meeting fellow student leaders.

 On-campus student leader positions are available for the next academic year.

-Apply your research skills to find solutions to a pertinent global issue.
+Form teams and find solutions to a global issue.

 Departmental advisors and senior students answer your questions about specializations.